-Survey of historical developments in this strategic
+Prerequisites: None 3 hours lecture weekly Survey of historical developments in this strategic crossroad of the world's

 Hist 112-3 units Great American Women

 A socio-historical analysis of great American women.
 Biographical data examined in an attempt to determine how the socio-historical milieu influenced the lives of these great women.
 (Co-numbered with Soc 112.)
 (2)